nattanaguiat/Vehicle-Builder/README.md

 ## Usage

-Update of a Vehicle Builder code with de oportunity of adding more types, developing code with TypeScript using Node.js
+Update of a Vehicle Builder code with the oportunity of adding more types, developing code with TypeScript using Node.js

 [Video Walk Through](https://drive.google.com/file/d/1qlLL2SNlqFHlIuWsdYcgT2xtz6ArB9fM/view)